duke-malaria-collaboratory/DiscovR/_episodes/03-r-data-cleaning.md

 > ## Bonus: Other dplyr join functions
 >
 > Other joins and can be performed using `inner_join()`, `right_join()`, `full_join()`, and `anti_join()`.
 In a "left join", if the key is present in the left hand dataframe, it will appear in the output, even if it is not found in the the right hand dataframe.
 For a right join, the opposite is true.
 For a full join, all possible keys are included in the output dataframe.
+For an anti join, only ones found in the left data frame are included.
 > ![]({{ page.root }}/fig/r-data-analysis/dplyr-join.png)
 > [Image source](https://tavareshugo.github.io/r-intro-tidyverse-gapminder/08-joins/index.html)
 {: .solution}